jomyemmanuel/jomyemmanuel.github.io/README.md

 # jomyemmanuel.github.io

-This is my personal blog.
+This is my personal site.